TunnelBear vs CyberGhost: Head to Head Comparison

 - Larger Server Network: Over 6,700+ servers in 90 countries

 - Better Customer Support: 24/7 live chat and other options as well.

 |Logging Policy||No logs||No logs|

 |Speed||5.56 Mbps||17.10 Mbps|

 |Netflix Unblocking||Not supported||Supported|

 If you seek more insights, see the more in-depth VPN comparison where we have briefly compared 60+ providers in a chart.

 In today’s digital world, you need to be extra cautious to make sure your privacy is not affected by the actions of oppressors and ill-intended netizens.
-This is where VPNs like TunnelBear and CyberGhost come in.
+This is where Best VPNs like TunnelBear and CyberGhost come in.